jefin3273/BDYFC/README.md

 ## 🤝 Acknowledgements

 Thanks to my community and ideation team for the constant support and brainstorming.
-This project wouldn’t have had such a clear and meaningful direction without them.
+This project wouldn’t have had such a clear and meaningful direction without them

 ---